 According to Introduction to Mentoring by the APA Centering on Mentoring 2006 Presidential Task Force,

-provide explicit and implicit lessons related to professional development as well as general work–life
+explicit and implicit lessons related to professional development as well as

 balance.